How to Become a Teacher in Texas: Education & Certification Guide

 The Average Texas Teacher Salary

 How much you can earn teaching in Texas will depend on your education level, your experience, the school you teach in, and the subject that you teach.
 TEA regulates minimum salaries throughout the state.
 These minimums are determined by years of experience.
-Some minimum salaries at various career levels are listed below.
+High school salaries are listed below.

 How advanced degrees impact salary